 Conversation and Companionship

-Clean laundry is a must, but for some seniors this chore can be too physically demanding to do alone.
-Our Comfort Keepers can take care of all laundry needs, either in the client’s home or at a nearby laundromat.
-Services include washing, drying, ironing, and putting laundry away.
-Our Comfort Keepers work with clients to make sure laundry is done according to their preferences.
+Our caregivers can take care of all laundry needs, either in the home or at a nearby laundromat.
+These services may include washing, drying, ironing, and putting clean laundry away.

-Housekeeping help can prolong a senior’s ability to live independently at home.13 Comfort Keepers’ light housekeeping services include vacuuming, dusting, sweeping and mopping floors, cleaning bathrooms (sinks, tubs, showers, and toilets), cleaning kitchens (sinks, appliances, counters, taking out trash), straightening all rooms, organizing closets and drawers, and cleaning any interior windows that can be reached without a ladder.
-Comfort Keepers does not provide outdoor cleaning or maintenance.
+Our caregivers are available to provide light housekeeping.
+Our services include vacuuming, dusting, sweeping, mopping, cleaning bathrooms (sinks, tubs, showers, and toilets), cleaning kitchens (sinks, appliances, counters, and taking out the trash), straightening all rooms, organizing closets and drawers, and cleaning any interior windows reachable without a ladder.

-Although Comfort Keepers cannot administer medications, they can help ensure that clients take their medication as prescribed.
-Comfort Keepers can assist with opening medication containers, reading labels, and reminding the client when it is time for the next dose.
+Although our caregivers cannot administer medications, they can assist in ensuring that clients take their medication as prescribed.
+Our caregivers can help with opening medication containers, reading labels, and reminding the client when it is time for the next dose.